crystal-xz-huang/obsidian/cs3121/modules/01 foundations/01 - The Stable Matching Problem.md

 | :------------------------------------------: |
 |            Women-oriented version            |

-### Running Time
+## Running Time

-To analyze the actual running time, we need to specify the algorithm in more detail:
+To analyse the actual running time, we need to specify the algorithm in more detail:
 - How are the preference lists given to the algorithm?
 - How does the algorithm store the tentative matchings?
 - Most fundamentally: How does the algorithm actually represent women and man?